nest-desktop/nest-desktop/docs/user/setup/docker-compose.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Docker Compose is included in Docker Desktop for Windows and macOS.
-For more information take a look at the `installation guide of Docker Desktop <https://www.docker.com/get-started>`__.
+For more information, take a look at the `installation guide of Docker Desktop <https://www.docker.com/get-started>`__.

 |br|

 Pull and start Docker containers
 --------------------------------

-1. Get configuration file for Docker-compose (`docker-compose.yml <https://raw.githubusercontent.com/nest-desktop/nest-desktop/main/docker-compose.yml>`__)
+1. Get the configuration file for Docker Compose (`docker-compose.yml <https://raw.githubusercontent.com/nest-desktop/nest-desktop/main/docker-compose.yml>`__)

 .. code-block:: bash